Introducing Varjo Base 1.4: Improved VR user experience

 - In the headset view you have buttons for taking snapshots and recordings during the session.

 - You can visualise our eye tracking feature with a gaze dot to see what the user is looking at.

 - As a bonus feature, you can toggle your mouse into a VR pointer, allowing you to point out things in the VR scene to your user.

 If your work involves a lot of design reviews, sales, demonstration or testing sessions, you should check out the new Presentation section in the settings panel.
 You can enable and disable headset buttons and other input methods to make sure that the viewer does not trigger anything by accident.
-Now you can be sure that your users are able to safely adjust the headset for the most comfortable fit and enjoy the immersive experience without surprises.
+Now you can be sure that your users are able to safely adjust the headset for the most comfortable fit and enjoy the immersive VR user experience without surprises.

 3. Improved developer tools

 The new Varjo Base makes developing content easier than before.
 The main view gives you a quick overview of what’s happening in the headset.
 And the tool panel allows you to launch a separate analytics window, where you can check the performance of your project, system, and use other developer features.

 We’ve also revamped the notification system to make sure you get status messages that give you clearer indications of the system status.

 We have many other new Varjo Base features and improvements on our drawing board, and we want to concentrate on the ones that matter the most to you, our users.
 So give the new Varjo Base a try and get in touch with us and tell us what you think.
 We warmly welcome all feedback and improvement suggestions.